Morehouse dean takes vaccine on TV to remove the stigma as some Black Americans remain hesitant to get the shot - KVIA

 Barbershops and hair salons have also become central to the conversation about vaccines because they are cornerstones in the Black community.

-Stephen Thomas, professor of public health at the University of Maryland in College Park, is hosting Zoom town halls where doctors and scientists teach Maryland-based barbers, stylists and their clients about the vaccine.
+Stephen Thomas, a professor of health policy and management at the University of Maryland in College Park, is hosting Zoom town halls where doctors and scientists teach Maryland-based barbers, stylists and their clients about the vaccine.

-The effort is part of Thomas’ initiative Health Advocates In-Reach and Research, or HAIR, that previously provided cancer screenings at barbershops and hair salons.
+The effort is part of Thomas’ initiative Health Advocates In-Reach and Research, or HAIR, that provides cancer screenings at barbershops and hair salons.

 Thomas said the town halls help dispel misinformation around the vaccine.

-“The barbers and the stylists have trust,” Thomas said — creator of ….
+“The barbers and the stylists have trust,” Thomas said.
 “It’s a big deal, it’s a family affair.
 It’s a place where Black people come together across all their socioeconomic divisions.”

 Elsewhere, civil rights leaders including Sharpton, activists and doctors in New York formed a task force to address concerns in the Black community about the vaccine and create equitable access.
 Leaders say they hope the task force can become a national model for Black communities.